 Dr Wahoush is an International Consultant to the Eastern Mediterranean Regional Office (Nursing) of the World Health in Cairo.

 She is an Associate Member of the Department of Geography and Earth Sciences at McMaster University

 Dr Wahoush is a health systems and policy researcher with expertise in community based participatory action research with a focus on equitable outcomes for the health and wellbeing of refugees and other vulnerable populations.
 Research interests and activities include supporting research teams aiming to include hard to reach populations.
-Recent examples include refugee health and wellbeing before and after settlement in Ontario 'The first 18 months'; self management of chronic disease, health system access, capacity development in community, primary health care policy and access and palliative care.
+Recent examples include palliative care in humanitarian conflict, refugee health and wellbeing before and after settlement in Ontario, health system access, capacity development in community settings.

 Dr. Wahoush teaches in the 3rd (Community health nursing) and 4th year (Research, Clinical Practice and Independent studies) of the undergraduate BScN program and in the graduate program Introduction to Quantitative Research Methods in Health Research (NURS 715) and Refugee Health: Policies and Practice (HlthSci 709).
-A primary area of interest is Global Health, working with communities and students learning to work in and with communities in their clinical practice, research or independent studies.
+Interested in Global Health, working with communities and students learning to work in and with communities in their clinical practice, research or independent studies.
 She enjoys collaborations with practitioners, clinicians and others working with priority populations in particular those which enable students to expand their knowledge, skills and confidence in leading and participating in research, quality improvement and community health nursing.
 She also provides teaching and consultation for communities, organizations, program planners and decision makers locally and internationally.